 Ann-erika White Bird, Let Them Live Through Us

 Iris Sully-Sorensen, Belief in the Dance

 Takuwe is curated by Dr. Craig Howe, Center for American Indian Research and Native Studies.
-Additional information is available on the CAIRNS website: Takuwe.
+Additional information is available on the CAIRNS website.

-This exhibit is made possible in part by the generous sponsorship of First Bank & Trust as part of Fishback Financial Corporation and the South Dakota Community Foundation.
+This exhibit is made possible in part by the generous sponsorship of First Bank and Trust as part of Fishback Financial Corporation and the South Dakota Community Foundation.